MartinSimango/dstruct/README.md

 Limitations:
-* You cannot extend structs with unexported embedded fields
+* You cannot extend structs with unexported embedded fields.
-* If a struct pointer cannot be fully dereferenced then the struct's subfields won't be added to the dynamic struct For example
+* If a struct pointer cannot be fully dereferenced then the struct's subfields won't be added to the dynamic struct.
+This is done mainly to avoid self referencing structs as these will create infinite node trees.
+For example
 ```go